caseyvaughn/Tarot-Reader/README.md

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

+- Interpolate API's name_short key into image source URL
+- If/else logic with cardObj.flipped to determine card's direction (normal or reverse);
+- Pass isMultiCard agrument to add a class for 3-card spread for CSS styling
+- Add an event listener to each image to allow user to reverse image with click

 ```
 function displayImages(cardObj, isMultiCard) {